-A recent peak in Georgia real estate has seen a significant shift in trend.
-A huge number of fresh graduates and the professionals from other lines of work are hugely keen on joining the industry.
+A strong market in Georgia real estate has been followed by a significant shift in new licensees.
+A huge number of fresh graduates and professionals coming to real estate as second careers are joining daily.
 To become a realtor, there are specific rules and regulations defined by the Georgia real estate commission.

 Here is a complete guide on GA real estate commission rules and regulations and the scope of realtors in the state.

 How Do I Get My Georgia Real Estate License?

 The first and foremost requirement to becoming a realtor in Georgia is the license.
 The primary steps involved in getting a real estate license are:

 - Completing a background check

 - Being at least 18 years of age

 In order to complete the required education and prepare for the exam, the pre-license course must be at least 75 hours and must be approved by the Georgia Real Estate Commission (GREC).
 There are several Georgia Real Estate Commission approved schools in the state that offer the courses.
 Many are available in course, or online.
 Each course requires passing a proctored exam before a candidate is eligible to sit for their licensing exam.